 As an avid horse racing devotee Ferguson will know the Premier League title race has a long way to run - but old adversaries gave Manchester United a helpful nudge towards the finishing line and their 20th crown.

 When Gerrard beat City keeper Joe Hart and added another spectacular long-range goal to the list that has decorated his career after 73 minutes, Ferguson could start to relax with the knowledge that he would be protecting at least a nine-point lead over United's neighbours on Monday morning.

-Sergio Aguero's tribute to awareness, audacity and a refusal to accept the basic laws of angles gave City a point in a 2-2 draw - which was all they deserved against an excellent Liverpool - but that nine-point advantage looks a very daunting and ominous obstacle.
+Sergio Aguero's tribute to awareness, audacity and a refusal to accept the basic laws of angles - which was all they deserved against an excellent Liverpool - but that nine-point advantage looks a very daunting and ominous obstacle.

 Manchester City manager Roberto Mancini more or less said the title was United's last season until the moment Sergio Aguero's goal deep into injury-time on the final day beat QPR and left their neighbours crestfallen at Sunderland as they won their first championship in 44 years.

-No such defeatist talk from Mancini this time around as he insisted City could still retain the Premier League title.
-Nor should there be.
+No such defeatist talk from Mancini this time around as he insisted Nor should there be.

 Anyone tempted to call up the credits on this season should remember how City clawed back eight points in the last six games this season.
 The dynamic, however, seems different this time around.